Jewelry and Metals

 Ohio Designer Craftsmen

 Ohio Designer Craftsmen provides a forum for artists/craftsmen and the public to exchange ideas as well as providing workshops, seminars, and exhibitions.

-Students who have completed their course of study in jewelry and metalsmithing may become designers creating one of a kind custom or mass-produced jewelry, or possibly product designers, which includes tableware, furniture, eyeglasses, architectural details and ornamentation, accessory, personal and household items, etc. Some graduates pursue teaching positions or become studio artists, producing artwork for sale in galleries, art shows or art fairs.
-Some become consultants to industries
+Students who have completed their course of study in jewelry and metalsmithing may become designers creating one-of-a-kind, custom, or mass-produced jewelry.
+Graduates may become product designers, which includes tableware, furniture, eyeglasses, architectural details and ornamentation, accessory, personal and household items, etc. Some graduates pursue teaching positions or become studio artists, producing artwork for sale in galleries, art shows, or art fairs.
+Some become consultants to industries.

 The jewelry studio is equipped for working with a variety of metals including silver, brass, copper and gold.
 There is equipment for casting, enameling, forging, electroforming and more.